Quantification of powder samples

 In the menu on the left side, you can now see all the individual images (called “Measurements” in Breeze) in this group.

-Click on the “Pixel Explore” tab.
+Click on the “Pixel Explore” tab and click on “Create” button

 To do a quick analysis of the spectral variation in the image, a PCA model has been created based on all pixels in the image.
 Each point in the “Variance scatter” plot corresponds to a pixel in the image.
 The points in the scatter plot are clustered based on spectral similarity.
 The coloring of the points is showing how closely the points are clustered (red=tightly clustered points).